-- Student in Good Standing at the beginning of the semester. - 1.0 to 1.999 semester GPA will result in probation status. - 0.999 or less semester GPA will result in a final probation status. - action will be withheld until at least 6 credits have been attempted in the Center System. - 2.
-Student on Probation at the beginning of the semester. - 1.00 to 1.999 semester GPA will result in final probation status. - 0.999 or less semester GPA will result in a suspension status. - 2.0 or better semester GPA but less than a 2.0 cumulative GPA will result in a continuation on probation. - 2.0 or better cumulative GPA will result in a return to good standing. - A student admitted to the Center System on probation must earn a 2.0 GPA on a minimum of 15 credits attempted in the Center System in order to return to good standing. - 3.
-Student on Final Probation at the beginning of the semester. - Less than 2.0 semester GPA will result in a suspension status. - 2.0 or better semester GPA will result in a continuation on final probation. - 2.0 or better cumulative GPA will result in a return to good standing. - A student admitted to the Center System on final probation must earn a 2.0 GPA on a minimum of 15 credits attempted in the Center System in order to return to good standing.
+1. Student in Good Standing at the beginning of the semester.

+· 1.0 to 1.999 semester GPA will result in probation status.

+- 0.999 or less semester GPA will result in a final probation status.

+- action will be withheld until at least 6 credits have been attempted in a Center.
+When six credits have been attempted, students with a cumulative GPA of 1.00 to 1.99 will be placed on probation.
+Students with a cumulative GPA of 0.99 or less will be placed on final probation. - 2.
+Student on Probation at the beginning of the semester. - 1.00 to 1.999 semester GPA will result in final probation status.

+- 0.999 or less semester GPA will result in a suspension status.

+- 2.0 or better semester GPA but less than a 2.0 cumulative GPA will result in a continuation on probation. - 2.0 or better cumulative GPA will result in a return to good standing. - · A student admitted to a Center on probation must earn a 2.0 GPA on a minimum of 15 credits attempted in a Center in order to return to good standing. - 3.
+Student on Final Probation at the beginning of the semester. - Less than 2.0 semester GPA will result in a suspension status. - 2.0 or better semester GPA will result in a continuation on final probation. - 2.0 or better cumulative GPA will result in a return to good standing. - A student admitted to a Center on final probation must earn a 2.0 GPA on a minimum of 15 credits attempted in a Center in order to return to good standing.

 Suspension status: The first suspension status will result in a suspension from school for one semester.
 A subsequent suspension status will result in a suspension from school for two semesters.
-A student in suspension status may register, for a summer session or January interim only, with permission of the Dean.
+A student in suspension status may register, for a summer session or January interim only, with permission of the